 Historians examining the economic transformation of non-European societies consider their contact with European capitalism as the defining moment in their economic development.
-In these writings, "capitalistic" economic behaviour, such as price movements according to supply and demand, markets for factors of production, migration in search of economic opportunity etc, often seem to reach non-European societies through contact with European state-building and capitalism.
+In these writings, 'capitalistic' economic behaviour, such as price movements according to supply and demand, markets for factors of production, migration in search of economic opportunity etc, often seem to reach non-European societies through contact with European state-building and capitalism.
 Economic historians have tended to draw our understanding of the historicity of the economic development process from the experience of the eventual winners.
-Consequently, historians tend to consider the past institutional structure of these countries as causally necessary in some way for economic development to take place.
-By implication, they argue that the historical experience of today's under-developed countries must have lacked market relations on a big enough scale.
-Some supposedly "non-market" institutions are supposed to have characterised these countries.
-For instance, an important theme in research on 17th and 18th century Europe has been the discovery of the dynamics of economic growth in preindustrial revolution Europe.
+Consequently, historians tend to consider the historical institutions of these countries as causally necessary in some manner for economic development to take place.
+By implication, they argue that the historical experience of today's under-developed countries must have lacked these institutions.
+Not only were the institutions different, but whatever institutions existed are also thought to have hindered capitalist development.
+For instance, an important theme in research on 17th and 18th century Europe has been the discovery of the dynamics of economic growth in pre-industrial revolution Europe.
 Europe's development of markets, rural industries and commercial agriculture all are argued to have led to the industrial revolution in the 19th century.
-Economic historians and social theorists of India have argued that because the industrial revolution did not take place in India in the 18th century, India must have lacked these key features.
-Indian society then must have functioned, up to the point at which European capitalism impacted it, on principles that must have been radically different from those governing European societies.
+Economic historians and social theorists of India have argued that because the industrial revolution did not take place in India, it must have lacked these key features.
+Indian society then must have functioned, up to the point at which European capitalism impacted it, according to these theorists, on the basis of principles that were fundamentally different from those governing European societies.
 For instance, Louis Dumont raises the question of the applicability to traditional India of the very category of economics.
-For Dumont, economics as a separate category emerges only after British rule was well established, towards the end of the 19 century.
-Dumont writes "No doubt there is in India today a distinct sphere which may properly be called economics, but it was the British government which made it possible".
+For Dumont, economics as a separate category emerges only after British rule was well established, towards the end of the 19th century.
+Dumont writes "No doubt there is in India today a distinct sphere which may properly be called economics, but it was the possible".1 British which it government made